afcarl/procgraph/sources/pgdoc.txt

 ``organic_scale``
 ------------------------------------------------------------
-A (almost failed) attempt to scale a signal into [-1,1] according to the history.
+A (almost failed!) attempt to scale a signal into [-1,1] according to the history.

+This one is a mess.

 .. rst-class:: procgraph:config